 Ever see the movie Jaws?
 That great white shark movie was a blockbuster hit that scared many out of going swimming at the beach… any beach, for that matter.
 It was, of course, blown totally out of proportion to how great white sharks actually behave.
 Yes, they are very formidable, fierce, and powerful.
 They also deserve to be respected, but they aren’t that common to come across, unless you’re in the right locale.
-Read more on these giant predators of the sea.

 First the Stats…

 1.)
 Great white fossil records date back to earlier than 400 million years!

 2.)
 The great whites have such keen senses that they can small a drop of blood in 26 gallons of water.
 They can also detect seal colonies 2 miles away and even pick up on the electromagnetic fields produced by their prey.